nkr-eng/new-demo/README.md

 # new-demo
-This is my practice repo
+This is my practice repo.
 Author-Nitish